stefonarch/niri-settings/README.md

 ## Disclaimer

-Scripts ready for use here may contain the following ingredients: LLM generated content, typos, bugs.
+Scripts here may contain the following ingredients: LLM generated content, typos, bugs.
 If you have an allergy, please be aware.

 ## Todo list